 Since the standard Heartbeat is 20 minutes, there will be 20 Measurement Intervals that occur during a standard Heartbeat.
 Each of these Measurement Intervals will take a sample of 256 samples at the configured Sample Rate (in this case, 800 Hz); since the meter takes 256 samples at 800 times per second, the actual time it takes the meter to complete this Measurement Interval sample is .32 seconds (256 samples divided by 800 Hz).

-Note: The Sample Rate is an important consideration as it will potentially limit your most frequent Measurement Interval.
+Note: The Sample Rate is important as it will potentially limit your most frequent Measurement Interval.
 For example, if you set your Sample Rate to 25 Hz, it will take 10.24 seconds to complete the 256 sample Measurement Intervals (256 samples divided by 25 Hz = 10.24 seconds).
-Therefore your Measurement Interval cannot be more frequent than 10.24 seconds.
+Therefore, your Measurement Interval cannot be more frequent than 10.24 seconds.
 The meter should automatically adjust, but it is an important consideration.

 Entering and Leaving the Aware State

-If the meter detects that the intensity of the vibration goes over .2 mm/s during one of the Measurement Intervals occurring every 60 seconds, the meter will wake its radio and transmit that reading to the gateway.
+If the meter detects that the vibration intensity goes over .2 mm/s during one of the Measurement Intervals occurring every 60 seconds, the meter will wake its radio and transmit that reading to the gateway.
 So if the motor started to fail and vibrate excessively, you could configure an Action to trigger in this scenario to notify you that the motor is outside its expected operational threshold.

 Mode Considerations

-- Acceleration: Use for higher frequency vibration 200 Hz and above
+1. Acceleration: Use for higher frequency vibration 200 Hz and above

 a. mm/s^2

 b.
-Harmonics in motors (which can be indicative of a failing motor) - Acceleration Peak: Same units as acceleration but indicates the peak acceleration only.
+Harmonics in motors (which can be indicative of a failing motor)

 a.
-Helps determine the strongest force that acts on the system per measurement cycle. - Velocity: Use for mid-range frequency vibration 10 to 200 Hz
+Helps determine the strongest force that acts on the system per measurement cycle.

 a. mm/s

-b.
-Motor health monitoring - Displacement: Use for low-frequency vibration 10 Hz and below
+4. Displacement: Use for low-frequency vibration 10 Hz and below

 a. mm